-The Line of Communication
+The Line of

-The Line of Communication may also be referred to in school division policy as a complaints process, appeal process, concern protocol, or other names within school division policies.
+Communication may also be referred to in school division policy as a complaints process, appeal process, concern protocol, or other names within school division policies.

 Following the line of communication will help you to find the person most responsible in the school division to help you with your concern.
 If you choose not to follow the process, you may become frustrated trying to get answers, or direction, from the wrong person.